-Motion:Board Member Hooper motioned to defer the resolutionSeconded:Board Member Heavener seconded the motion.
+Motion: Board Member Hooper motioned to defer the resolution

 Mr. Bill Delaney, Mayor's Office, commented that the issue highlighted the importance of DIA's approach to swiftly disposing of city-owned properties, such as the Snyder Memorial Church and the Landing site.
 He noted that when properties sit idle too long, the public begins to treat them as informal parks or lawns, which can lead to complications.
 He emphasized the value of timely redevelopment to prevent such issues.